homaaio/termtext/README.md

 - Find and find & replace do plain substring matching only — no regular expressions, no case-insensitive option, and find & replace always replaces every match in the file rather than confirming one at a time.
+- Undo has no redo counterpart, and history is capped at `UNDO_MAX` steps (default 300) — very old steps age out on a long editing session.
 - `plat_mcu.c` is a template, not a tested driver for any specific board.